gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 Every phase completion must verify:

 - ✅ All pages systematically checked (not just sample)
-- ✅ Green checkmarks confirmed for all changes
+- ✅ field saveds confirmed for all changes
 - ✅ Parent pages verified via dropdown (not drag-drop)
 - ✅ URLs unchanged from originals
 - ✅ No generic content (all MezTal-specific)